 Device development goes through several phases

 When an iPhone is developed, for example, it goes through a total of four phases.
-The EVT phase ("Engineering Validation Test") focuses on various hardware components.
-The DVT phase ("Design Validation Test") follows.
-Once both test phases are completed, development moves on to the PVT phase ("Production Validation Test") and only then does a final picture of the respective device emerge.
-In the last step, a so-called "production verification" is carried out in the responsible factory in order to then be able to start mass production.
-In the case of the iPhone 9, DigiTimes' source could actually be right, as Apple's engineers were severely restricted in China due to the coronavirus.
+The EVT (Engineering Validation Test) phase focuses on various hardware components.
+The DVT (Design Validation Test) phase follows.
+Once both test phases are complete, development moves on to the PVT (Production Validation Test) phase, and only then does a final picture of the respective device emerge.
+In the final step, a so-called "production verification" is carried out at the responsible factory before mass production can begin.
+In the case of the iPhone 9, DigiTimes' source may actually be right, as Apple's engineers were severely restricted in China due to the coronavirus.
 Despite all this, a presentation of the new entry-level iPhone is still expected at the end of March.
-However, since mass production is only now starting, there will certainly be supply bottlenecks.
+However, since mass production is only just starting now, there will certainly be supply bottlenecks.
 (Photo by mingman / Bigstockphoto)